OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

     1. You have an opportunity to define **Environment Variables**.
 As `pysimple` does not require any we can can skip this.
     1. You can also add **Labels** to objects that get created.
-        It's unnecessary for this example to leave these at their default values.
+        It's unnecessary for this example so leave these at their default values.
 1. Click the blue **Deploy** button in the boot-right of the panel to deploy the application.